The total gain or loss (as a percentage) that an investment realises over a given time period.

 A tax charged on gains arising from the sale of assets.
 There is a CGT exemption limit set each tax year and any gains up to that will not be taxable.

-The different amounts and types of ordinary and preference shares which are in issue.
+The different amounts and types of ordinary and preference shares that are in issue for an investment company.

 In real estate investing, the value of a freehold or leasehold asset.